 Honours Degree of Bachelor of Food & Nutrition Science

-Researchers in the Faculty of Sciences at the University of Adelaide are international leaders in their fields, providing an opportunity for students to work at the cutting edge of science and technology.
+Researchers in the Faculty of Sciences at the University of Adelaide are international leaders in their fields, working at the cutting edge of science and technology.
 Our prerequisite for honours research study is at least a credit standard GPA.

 Choose your applicant type to view the relevant admissions information for this program.